 Under the centralized procedure, the EMA's Committee for Human Medicinal Products, or CHMP serves as the scientific committee that renders opinions about the safety, efficacy and quality of medicinal products for human use on behalf of the EMA.
 The CHMP is composed of experts nominated by each member state's national authority for medicinal products, with one of them appointed to act as Rapporteur for the co-ordination of the evaluation with the possible assistance of a further member of the Committee acting as a Co-Rapporteur.
 After approval, the Rapporteur(s) continue to monitor the product throughout its life cycle.
 The CHMP has 210 active days, to adopt an opinion as to whether a marketing authorization should be granted.
 The process usually takes longer in case additional information is requested, which triggers clock-stops in the procedural timelines.
 The process is complex and involves extensive consultation with the regulatory authorities of member states and a number of experts.
 When an application is submitted for a marketing authorization in respect of a drug which is of major interest from the point of view of public health and in particular from the viewpoint of therapeutic innovation, the applicant may, pursuant to Article 14(9) Regulation (EC) No 726/2004, request an accelerated assessment procedure.
 If the CHMP accepts such request, the time-limit of 210 days will be reduced to 150 days but it is possible that the CHMP can revert to the standard time-limit for the centralized procedure if it considers that it is no longer appropriate to conduct an accelerated assessment.
 Once the procedure is completed, a European Public Assessment Report, or EPAR, is produced.
 If the opinion is negative, information is given as to the grounds on which this conclusion was reached.
-After the adoption of the CHMP opinion, a decision on the MAA must be adopted by the European Commission, after consulting the EU member states, which in total can take more than 60 days.
-After a drug has been authorized and launched,
+After the adoption of the CHMP opinion, a decision on the MAA must be adopted by the European Commission, after consulting the marketing authorization that all aspects relating to its quality, safety and efficacy must be kept under rev